igocreate/igo/docs/introduction.md

 We love Node.js, it's a fantastic and easy technology to build and run web applications.
 But after building several projects, we found that it was a pain to duplicate these many *technical* files:
 - `app.js` for Express and its bunch of middlewares, plus the configuration for these middlewares,
-- `Gulpfile.js` to have a nice development environment,
+- `Gulpfile.js` or `webpack.config.js` to setup a nice development environment,
 - MySQL, Redis, SMTP configurations and connections,
 - `package.json` with so many dependencies,
 - `Mocha` configuration and tools to write good tests,